 What is Slack?

 We’re glad you asked!
-Slack is where work happens.
-It’s a digital workspace that powers your organization — all the pieces and the people — so you can get things done.
+Slack is a collaboration hub that connects your organization — all the pieces and the people — so you can get things done.

 👑 Workspace Owners

 🤖 Workspace Admins